How to Travel from India to Tibet by Train?

 Enjoy the Kathmandu to Lhasa Overland Tour to Tibet

-One of the more popular tour now is to travel overland to Lhasa from Kathmandu, crossing the Sino-Nepal border at the newly-opened border crossing point at Gyirong Port.
+One of the more popular tours now is to travel overland to Lhasa from Kathmandu, crossing the Sino-Nepal border at the newly-opened border crossing point at Gyirong Port.
 The route from Kathmandu runs west then north to the border crossing checkpoint and takes around six hours by public bus.

-Once across the border, your tour guide will meet you and transfer you to Gyirong Town, where you will be able to acclimatize to the increase elevation.
+Once across the border, your tour guide will meet you and transfer you to Gyirong Town, where you will be able to acclimatize to the increasing elevation.
 After a day of acclimatizing, you will then start the tour to Lhasa, traveling along the famous Sino-Nepal Friendship Highway.
 For those taking in Everest Base Camp (EBC), a detour will be taken to get to Rongbuk Monastery, from where you can take the short trip to the world’s highest mountain.
 On average, the tour takes around eight days, including acclimatization to the higher altitude in Gyirong Town, and ends with the delights of the Tibetan capital of Lhasa.

 Fly from Kathmandu to Lhasa